ippas/imdik-zekanowski-sportwgs/README.md

-repeatmasker track (+/- 2 bp from the edges) gnomad coverage (90% of samples with DP > 1) mean DP > 10 - to keep high quality variants only mean GQ > 60 - to keep high quality variants only max 3 samples with DP < 3
+repeatmasker track (+/- 2 bp from the edges) gnomad coverage (90% of samples with DP > 1) mean DP > 5 - to keep high quality variants only mean GQ > 50 - to keep high quality variants only max 3 samples with DP < 3
 max 3 samples with GQ < 30
+*note: the last four filters were applied per sequenced group*

 ## Side analyses

 Annotations of vcf joint with the imdik-zekanowski-gts project and preliminary analyses were run in Jupyter notebooks in Hail.
-Preliminary analyses produced no meaningful results.
+Single-variant analyses produced no meaningful results.

 Additionally: on request from the collaborators a vcf with genes from mitocarta 3.0 was exported.